- About Us

-A lot of things can cause your electric bills to skyrocket, but if you’ve noticed that your electric bills have slowly crept up your windows might be to blame.
-Like we mentioned, drafts let the temperature-controlled air inside your house escape, which forces your HVAC system to work harder to try to keep your home at the temperature you’ve set.
+A lot of things can cause your electric bills to skyrocket, but if you’ve noticed that your electric bills have slowly crept up, your windows might be to blame.
+As mentioned, drafts let the temperature-controlled air inside your house escape, which forces your HVAC system to work harder to try to keep your home at the temperature you’ve set.
 This drives your electric bills up and the increased workload can shorten the life of your HVAC unit.
-Replacing old windows with new, energy-efficient ones helps lower your monthly bills and makes sure your air conditioner doesn’t need to work harder than necessary.
+With the heat that’s a part of New Orleans life, paying more for a cooler home interior isn’t ideal.

 Condensation on the inside of your window usually means your windows are leaking air and/or your home is humid.
 (Note: Condensation on the outside of your windows is not cause for concern.
 It just means that it’s warmer and more humid outside than it is inside.)

 If you notice condensation between the panes of your double or triple-pane windows, it’s a sign that the air-tight seal has failed and the insulating gas has escaped.
 Whether it’s inside or between the panes, spotting condensation anywhere except the outside of your window is a definite sign they should be replaced.
 If you’re a Window World customer who is experiencing this, your windows are covered by our lifetime warranty.
 Just submit a warranty claim and we’ll take care of you!